RedHatInsights/insights-results-aggregator/README.md

 Please look into document [CONTRIBUTING.md](CONTRIBUTING.md) that contains all information about how to contribute to this project.

-Please look also at [Definitiot of Done](DoD.md) document with further informations.
+Please look also at [Definition of Done](DoD.md) document with further information.

 ## Testing